 Overview

 Thank you for your interest in the Cleveland Clinic Children's Pediatric Hospital Medicine Fellowship!
-Established in 2012, our program is one of the oldest fellowships in the country, and as of April 2020, it's officially accredited by the Accreditation Council of Graduate Medical Education (ACGME).
-Our two-year program exposes future pediatric hospitalists to a broad range of common and complex medical conditions in a culture of evidence-based quality and safety of care.
+Our 2-year, ACGME-accredited fellowship is one of the most established in the country.
+The program exposes future pediatric hospitalists to both common and complex medical conditions in a culture of evidence-based quality, safety and wellness.

 Why choose Cleveland Clinic Children’s?